Student Employment at SJR State

 Student Employment Programs are intended to provide real-life job experiences for students.
 They also provide students with a similar application and interview process like other employment at SJR State.
 Students are provided with the opportunity to earn valuable work experience and income while they attend college.
 The College will work with student employees and their schedules to ensure that education is THE priority.
 Students may be employed for up to 20 hours per week and are paid the prevailing minimum wage.
 Payday is once per month on the last business day of each month.
 Student employment is an opportunity that is evaluated semester-by-semester.
 Each semester, eligibility must be reestablished.
 Student employment is not guaranteed.
 At the end of each semester, it is the prerogative of the immediate supervisor to determine whether or not a student employee will be rehired.

 To be eligible for employment, you must:

-- Apply for financial aid - Complete the Federal Application For Student Aid (FAFSA)
+- Apply for financial aid - Complete the free application for Federal Student Aid (FAFSA) (SJR State Code: 001523)

 - Not be receiving financial aid from another educational institution

 - Be registered as a student at least half-time.
 For Spring and Fall, that is 6 credit hours per semester.
 For the Summer terms, students must be registered for at least 3 credit hours per semester